 To feel comfortable with some topics in this course, students should be familiar with differential and integral calculus.

-- Descriptive statistics, population and sampling, frequency tables, graphs, measures of location and spread.
+- Data collection and description through frequency distributions, graphical representation methods, and measures of location and spread.

 Describe a dataset through adequate graphs, tables and statistics.

 Identify if the structure of the data allows the application of basic statistical inferential methods.